 - frustration at being unable to work or do simple tasks

 - difficulty controlling your temper

 - becoming more aggressive

 The cognitive symptoms of Huntington's disease affect your memory and the way you think, learn and understand.
 They may begin years before you notice any physical symptoms.
 Some people deny they have these symptoms at first because it can be hard to admit your judgement is impaired or your thinking has slowed.

 Cognitive symptoms include:

 - more difficulty with problem-solving, judgement, attention and concentration

 - losing the ability to organise yourself and to do more than one task at a time

-- finding it more difficult to understand speech
+- finding it difficult to put thoughts into words

 Symptoms of juvenile Huntington's disease